Radk6/MC-Optimization-Guide/modpack-specific/packs-1.16.5.md

 <details>
   <summary>Click to see instructions</summary>

-1. Download the latest version of Pixelmon OneBlock
+1. Install the latest version of Pixelmon OneBlock
 2. Update Forge to the latest version
 3. Update JEI to the latest version
 4. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.16.5.md) installed and configured accordingly